Working Together to Reduce Stormwater Pollution

 - P2 BMP Summary Sheet - Municipal Buildings

 - P2 BMP Summary Sheet - Solid Waste Management

 - Presentation – P2 & Good Housekeeping for Municipal Operations

-The Coalition's 2013-2014 Joint Annual Report for the period March 10, 2013 through March 9, 2014 includes compliance activities that were accomplished during the reporting period and performance measures to evaluate overall effectiveness of each minimum control measure.
+The Coalition's Draft 2014-2015 Joint Annual Report for the period March 10, 2014 through March 9, 2015 includes compliance activities that were accomplished during the reporting period and performance measures to evaluate overall effectiveness of each minimum control measure.
 Reportable activities specific to each Coalition member may be obtained from the individual municipality.
 The public is encouraged to review these materials and provide comments to the Coalition staff or their respective member representative.

 - Stormwater Coalition – Membership & Contact Information

 The Coalition prepared a template Stormwater Management Program Plan (SWMPP) that describes and documents the programs that are being implemented by the Coalition to assist the members in their compliance with the Phase II requirements.
 The Coalition member municipalities use the template as the foundation for developing their individual SWMPPs as required under Phase II.
 The public is encouraged to review the Coalition’s SWMPP and submit comments to the Coalition staff.
 The individual municipal SWMPPs may be accessed by contacting the applicable member representative.

 - Stormwater Management Program Plan Stormwater Coalition of Monroe County